-The Ruby Hill Park View Plane, enacted in 1969, stretches west to Irving Street and guides the building heights that can be achieved with the campus redevelopment.
+The Ruby Hill Park View Plane, enacted in 1969, begins at an origin point in Ruby Hill Park and stretches west to Irving Street.
+The View Plane guides the building heights that can be achieved with the campus redevelopment.
 Denver's view planes preserve and protect views from various parks and public places by limiting building height.
 The Ruby Hill Park View Plane provides clear limits on building height for the historic campus core and the northeast section of the plan area.

-Per the view plane, maximum allowable building heights range from roughly 50 feet to 155 feet.
-The view plane establishes a height ceiling that supersedes the maximum allowable building heights identified in Figure 2.4.
-Future building intensity and design in areas both within and outside of the view plane should complement existing character and context through the regulation of elements like building massing, scale, and spacing.
+Per the View Plane, maximum allowable building heights range from roughly 50 feet to 155 feet.
+The View Plane establishes a height ceiling that supersedes the maximum allowable building heights identified in Figure 2.5.
+Future building intensity and design in areas both within and outside of the view plane should complement existing character and context through regulation of elements like building massing, scale and spacing.

-One of the defining characteristics of the Loretto Heights campus is the sweeping views of downtown Denver and the Front Range of the Rocky Mountains.
+One of the defining characteristics of the Loretto Heights campus is the visual prominence of the Administration Building tower and the sweeping views of Denver and the Front Range of the Rocky Mountains.
 As redevelopment occurs on the campus, it will be important to maintain viewsheds to and from it.
 Historically, there was a grand view of the Administration Building from Federal Boulevard and the community finds this viewshed to be one of the most important attributes to preserve.
-The Administration Building tower, at 160 feet, pierces the view plane and will likely remain the tallest structure in this part of Denver for decades to come.
+The Administration Building tower, at 160 feet, pierces the View Plane and will remain the tallest structure in the plan area.

-Photo: View Looking Southwest Towards the Rocky Mountains
+Photo: View looking southwest towards the Rocky Mountains